 Fall Webworms may be managed on small trees without using chemicals.
 You can cut the webs off, knock the webs into a trash bag with a stick or pull them down with a rake.
 If you tear open the web with a stick beneficial insects will help control the populations.
 Parasitizing wasps may lay eggs in the caterpillars, and other wasps will actually consume them!

 Because the caterpillars remain inside the webs to feed, they are protected from the insecticide sprays.
-For best control with insecticides, spray when the webs and caterpillars are small.
-Organic insecticides containing Bacillus thuringiensis (Bt) or Spinosad will kill them without harming the beneficial insects.
-If you can open the webs with a stick or pole saw before spraying, better contact will be possible.
+For best control with insecticides, tear open the webs and spray when the webs and caterpillars are small.
+Organic insecticides containing Bacillus thuringiensis (Bt) or Spinosad will kill them without harming the beneficial insects, but the caterpillars must consume the product to be affected.
+If you can open the webs with a stick or pole saw before spraying, better contact with the leaves the caterpillars are feeding on will be possible.

-Eastern Tent Caterpillars form a dense silken web, usually in the crotch of a limb, where they will use as a refuge at night and when raining.
-They leave their “tents” to feed on leaves, returning in the evening for protection.
-The caterpillars grow to 1-1 ½ inches long, are brightly colored (broken lines of blue, yellow or black) with long hairs on their bodies and a solid white line down the back.
+Eastern Tent Caterpillars , despite their name, do not form tents like their eastern tent caterpillar cousins.
+These caterpillars grow to 1-1 ½ inches long, are brightly colored (broken lines of blue, yellow or black) with long hairs on their bodies and a solid white line down the back.
+They are actually more likely to feed on oaks than pecans, but I mention them here because of the word “tent” in their name.
 They may be controlled by spraying with Bt or Spinosad when they have left their nests and are feeding, or by opening the nests before spraying.
 There is only one generation of tent caterpillars in Texas per year in the spring, and their feeding should be over by June.